Marathi poetry: 20th century

 Modern Marathi poetry began with Mahatma Jyotiba Phule's compositions.
 Later poets like Keshavsuta, Balakavi, Govindagraj, and the poets of Ravi Kiran Mandal, like Madhav Julian, wrote poetry that was influenced by Romantic and Victorian English poetry, being largely sentimental and lyrical.
 Prahlad Keshav Atre, a renowned satirist and politician, wrote a parody of this sort of poetry in his collection, Jhenduchi Phule.

 The major paradigm shift in sensibility began in the 1940s with the avant-garde modernist poetry of BS Mardhekar.
-V.V.
-Shirwādkar, also known by his nom de plume Kusumagraj is considered to be one of the most important poets in the history of Marathi poetry.
-In the mid-1950s, the 'little magazine movement' gained momentum.
+V. V. Shirwādkar, also known by his nom de plume Kusumagraj is considered to be one of the most important poets in the history of Marathi poetry.
+In the mid-1950s, the "little magazine movement" gained momentum.
 It published writings which were non-conformist, radical and experimental.
-It also strengthened the Dalit literary movement, and in general many poets emerged from the 'little magazine movement'.
+It also strengthened the Dalit literary movement, and in general many poets emerged from the "little magazine movement".

 A major change in Marathi sensibility began in the 1990s with the antipostmodern criticism and postpostmodern poems of Shridhar Tilve.
 Shridhar Tilve brought to attention how the post-sixty generation is outdated, in his article "Chauta Shodh".
 His first collection of poems (Eka Bhartiya Vidyarthache Udgar) was published in 1991 by Popular Prakashan.

-A 'new little magazine movement' gained momentum and poets like (Shridhar Tilve) Manya Joshi, Hemant Divate, Sachin Ketkar, Mangesh Narayanrao Kale, Saleel Wagh, Mohan Borse, Nitin Kulkarni, Nitin Arun Kulkarni, Varjesh Solanki, Sandeep Deshpande, Prafull Shiledar, Nitin Wagh and Dnyanda emerged.
+A "new little magazine movement" gained momentum and poets like (Shridhar Tilve) Manya Joshi, Hemant Divate, Sachin Ketkar, Mangesh Narayanrao Kale, Saleel Wagh, Mohan Borse, Nitin Kulkarni, Nitin Arun Kulkarni, Varjesh Solanki, Sandeep Deshpande, Prafull Shiledar, Nitin Wagh and Dnyanda emerged.
 Publishers include Abhidhanantar Prakashan, Popular Prakashan and Granthali Prakashan.

 Other 20th-century poets include Mangesh Padgaonkar, Bhalchandra Nemade, Arun Kolatkar, Dilip Chitre, Namdeo Dhasal, Vasant Abaji Dahake and Manohar Oak.

-A new wave in contemporary Marathi poetry is the poetry of non-urban poets like Arun Kale, Bhujang Meshram, Pravin Bandekar, Sandip Desai (संदीप देसाई) and Avinash Chavan (अविनाश चव्हाण).
+A new wave in contemporary Marathi poetry is the poetry of non-urban poets such as Arun Kale, Bhujang Meshram, Pravin Bandekar, Sandip Desai (संदीप देसाई) and Avinash Chavan (अविनाश चव्हाण).